 Having started out in business, Oleg moved into youth ministry before being offered a job with an organization that was engaged in orphan ministry.
 While working for this ministry, Oleg and his wife adopted one of the children that was in their care and it impacted his life tremendously.

 He is now fully engaged with the campaign for a world without orphans and is a former President of Ukraine Without Orphans.

 Phil is motivated by his hate of injustice, an unquenchable hopefulness, and the belief that ordinary people can, and the Church should, make a difference in the world.
-He is director of global partnerships for World Without Orphans Global, also leading the WWO global leadership’s response to COVID-19.
-His other roles are as CEO of Mission Housing, an organization that enables key Christian workers to afford accommodation in London; chair of ‘a little bit of HOPE’ a small international development charity in rural Uganda, which he co-founded; and a board member of Spurgeon’s Children Charity.
+He is the international CEO of Viva - Together for Children.
+Viva is an international charity dedicated to changing more children's lives to fulfil their God-given potential.
+He used to be the director of global partnerships for World Without Orphans Global, also leading the WWO global leadership’s response to COVID-19.
+He is the chair of ‘a little bit of HOPE’ a small international development charity in rural Uganda, which he co-founded; and a board member of Spurgeon’s Children Charity.
 Previously, he was the CEO of Home for Good, a UK organization that exists to find a home for every child who needs one by inspiring Christians to step up to foster and adopt, and equipping churches to support those that do.
 Phil lives just north of London with his wife Hannah and their two small children – Isaac and Tilly.